 Professor Robyn Creswell’s English translation of Iman Mersal’s The Threshold is a finalist for the Griffin Poetry Prize.
 The Threshold was published by Farrar, Straus and Giroux in October and has received many enthusiastic reviews.
 From the Judges citation: “The Threshold by Iman Mersal is a powerful collection of poetry that dissects the fluid architecture of identity, hidden memory, and language.”

-The Richard Maxwell Prize for Translation and Translation Studies A $500 prize, open to any undergraduate student in Yale College, shall be awarded annually to the best Literary Translation or to the best essay in Translation Studies.
+A $500 prize, open to any undergraduate student in Yale College, shall be awarded annually to the best Literary Translation or to the best essay in Translation Studies.
 “Literary Translation” encompasses all genres, so long as the chosen work is deemed substantial, while “Translation Studies” is understood to include theoretical and historical questions involving language, culture, and medium.
 Submissions that combine actual...

 “Saint who?”
 I asked.
 “Eh-meh-ren-tsya,” Olga Tokarczuk repeated.
 Saint Anne’s mother.
 I was nonplussed.
 The mother of the mother of the Virgin Mary?
 Tokarczuk blew out cigarette smoke at high speed, then inhaled with excitement and impatience.
 I needed a lesson.